qdm12/Devops_RESTful/README.md

 1. Turn vagrant on with `vagrant up && vagrant ssh`
 2. Enter `cd /vagrant && behave` and check all the tests pass

+## IX - Docstring
+1. You can re-generate the docstring HTML with `python -m pydoc -w server`.

 ## For ongoing work, please refer to this page:
 [https://github.com/rofrano/nyu-homework-2](https://github.com/rofrano/nyu-homework-2)
 - PART 1: Deploy the service in Docker Containers on Bluemix (submit URL of service on Bluemix)